ForNeVeR/overtone/docs/shp.md

 Next 4 bytes store the sprite count.

 Then, for each sprite, a small header is written.
-Sprite header is just two offsets: 4-byte offset to a sprite data, and 4-byte offset to a sprite palette, both are zero-based offsets to the same file.
-Offset to a sprite palette is optional, and may be zero (in such case, no custom palette is defined for a sprite).

-**TODO:** It seems like the embedded palette is unused in the Tone Rebellion.
-Check this.
+Sprite header is 8 bytes: 4-byte offset to a sprite data (zero-based offset into the same file), and 4 bytes of unknown data.
+Unknown data is documented to be a palette offset in the [ascendancy][daumiller.ascendancy] utilities source code, though it is only present in two files of The Tone Rebellion (`TONE01\l-magton.shp` and `TONE01\p-splton.shp`), both of which are 256 bytes only, and look corrupted.

 Sprite data (found by the offset from the file header) defines two distinct areas: a canvas area, and a sprite area and position on said canvas.
 Sprite data contains the following fields: